 A GRAT or Grantor Retained Annuity Trusts are irrevocable trusts with a fixed term.
 The primary reason for having a GRAT is to achieve tax benefits.
 A grantor uses this trust to transfer the beneficiaries certain high yielding assets, which have a chance of appreciating in value in the future without paying any taxes on them.
 The trustor also receives a fixed annuity which serves as a steady source of income with this trust.

-If the assets appreciate beyond a “hurdle rate”, the beneficiaries will be allowed to take the appreciated asset tax-free.
+If the assets appreciate beyond a “hurdle rate”The hurdle rate in capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment required by the manager or investor.
+It is also known as the company’s required rate of return or target rate., the beneficiaries will be allowed to take the appreciated asset tax-free.
 A hurdle rate is the IRS Section 7520 rate, which is related to the interest rates and as such, they rise and fall in value.

 If the assets’ value under the GRAT exceeds the hurdle rate, beneficiaries will receive the assets at an appreciated value without paying any taxes.
 GRATs are usually a long term investment which gives plenty of chance for market fluctuations.
 If the assets do not appreciate, they will be returned to the grantor, who will only have to pay the legal fees for establishing a GRAT.